cdk-patterns/serverless/the-lambda-trilogy/typescript/README.md

 #### Routing

-Inside the [lambdalith lambda](lambdas/the-lambda-lith/lambdalith.ts) we use express for routing rather than API Gateway in the previous states:
+Inside the [lambdalith lambda](lambdas/the-lambda-lith/lambdalith.ts) we use express for routing to logic in this file rather than using API Gateway in the previous states:

 ![express routing](img/lambdalith_routes.png)